jmd-dk/concept/README.md

 Note that the above will install *all* dependencies into `/path/to/concept`, regardless of whether these are already installed somewhere else on the system.
-One of these dependencies is an MPI 3 library, which can be preferable not to include when running CO*N*CEPT on a cluster, but instead make use of an already installed MPI 3 library (any implementation should do).
+One of these dependencies is an MPI 3 library, which can be preferable not to include when installing CO*N*CEPT on a cluster, but instead make use of an already installed MPI 3 library (any implementation should do).
 This is achieved by setting the `mpi_dir` variable, e.g.